Soorarai Pottru: Filming

-Principal photography on Soorarai Pottru began on 8 April 2019.
-The team began filming for the first schedule, which was completed on 16 April 2019 and took place in Tamil Nadu.
+Principal photography on Soorarai Pottru began on 7 April 2019.
+The first filming schedule was completed on 16 April 2019 and took place in Tamil Nadu.
 The second schedule began on 23 April 2019 at Chandigarh and finished on 6 June 2019.
-During this schedule, an action sequence was filmed using multiple cameras fitted in a car; this sequence was choreographed by Hollywood stuntman Greg Powell.
-Scenes were filmed on a specially constructed set resembling the interior and exterior of an aircraft the was designed by art director Jacki.
+Scenes were filmed on a specially constructed set resembling the interior and exterior of an aircraft that was designed by art director Jacki.
 Cinematographer Niketh Bommireddy said the crew used hand-held cameras during the principal shooting session because most of the film was shot in closed interiors.

-The third schedule of the film started on 14 June 2019, when scenes featuring Mohan Babu and Paresh Rawal were filmed.
+The third schedule started on 14 June 2019, when scenes featuring Mohan Babu and Paresh Rawal were filmed.
 Rawal completed his scenes the following month.
 Also in July, the crew went to Hyderabad to film major sequences.
 A month-long schedule took place in August, during which some important scenes were filmed in Madurai and surrounding locations.
 It marked Suriya's return to filming in Madurai after Pithamagan (2003).
 During the schedule, Suriya organised a meet with fans, around 800 of whom met Suriya during the shoot.
 The crew later returned to Chennai, where they erected a building at a location near Chennai International Airport to hide the runway from view.

-Ecept for a few minor scenes, filming on the project ended on 27 September 2019.
+Except for a few minor scenes, filming on the project ended on 27 September 2019.
 Suriya delivered gold coins to the film's crew members after completing the shoot.
 During the patchwork schedule, the team had to hire a real aircraft; the producers spent ₹4.7 million per day to rent an aircraft for filming.
 The entire film was completed within 60 working days.

 Post-production

-Post-production on Soorarat Pottru began in January 2020, shortly after the end of filming, but it was suspended in March following the COVID-19 pandemic.
-Post-production resumed on 11 May 2020 after the Tamil Nadu government granted permission provided workers followed COVID-19 guidelines.
-In early June, the Central Board of Film Certification granted a U certificate for the film without cuts, and praised Suriya's performance.
-The censor board report was released in August; the film's final runtime is 153 minutes and offensive words in the film were muted.
-The film was scheduled for a direct-to-digital release, the official runtime was trimmed to 149 minutes and cuss words were not censored.
-The film's deleted scenes were released on 19 February 2021, coinciding with the film's 100th-day run), by the production house through YouTube.
+Post-production on Soorarai Pottru began shortly after the end of filming, but it was suspended in March following the COVID-19 pandemic.
+It resumed in May 2020 after the Tamil Nadu government granted permission, provided workers followed COVID-19 guidelines.
+In early June, the Central Board of Film Certification granted a U certificate for the film without cuts.
+The censor board report was released in August; the film's final runtime was 153 minutes and offensive words in the film were muted.
+This was further trimmed to 149 minutes.
+The film's deleted scenes were released on 19 February 2021, coinciding with the film's 100th-day run, by the production house through YouTube.